Illustration of person holding a giant pen

 Advertiser: OhioHealth

-It’s tempting for hospitals to focus on the fancy new cancer technology they just invested in, or the ranking they just got for cancer care in U.S. News.
-It’s possible you could execute successfully on those well-worn paths, but we like the very different direction that OhioHealth took with their Keep Making Plans campaign.
+It’s tempting for hospitals to focus on the fancy new cancer technology they invested in or the ranking they just got for cancer care in U.S. News.
+It’s possible you could execute successfully on those well-worn paths, but we like OhioHealth’s very different direction with their Keep Making Plans hospital advertising campaign.

-Key Takeaway: Focus on the result, not the process.
+Key Takeaway: Focus on the results from healthcare advertising for your hospital, not the process.

 “We Got a New Piece of Technology” Is, for Once, a Compelling Direction